Katsevich-Lab/sceptre2-manuscript/README.md

 The script `bash/run_all.sh` runs the entire analysis from start to finish, from downloading and processing the raw data to creating the figures.

+Contact the authors if you seek help with reproducing an aspect of the analysis.

+- Timothy (Tim) Barry: tbarry2@andrew.cmu.edu

+- Eugene (Gene) Katsevich: ekatsevi@wharton.upenn.edu